 Switching to the cloud allows organisations of all different types and sizes to add greater speed, innovation and agility to their projects.
 The cloud computing revolution has been swift and impactful, reshaping the way we work, communicate and collaborate – those that don’t use it risk losing their competitive edge.

-Still, there are those leaders that remain hesitant about committing to cloud computing solutions for their organisations.
-With that in mind, we’re going to break down exactly why cloud computing is so beneficial to all different types of projects.
+Still, there are leaders that remain hesitant about committing to cloud computing solutions for their organisations.
+With that in mind, we’re going to discuss the advantages and disadvantages of cloud computing in more detail to help you find the perfect solutions for all different types of projects.

 What is cloud computing?

-Cloud computing is the on-demand delivery of IT resources, hardware, storage, databases, networking and software to businesses and individuals over the internet (usually with pay-as-you-go pricing).
+Cloud computing or cloud hosting is the on-demand delivery of IT resources, hardware, storage, databases, networking and software to businesses and individuals over the internet (usually with pay-as-you-go pricing).
 Basically, if you’re doing something that doesn’t use locally stored information or software, you’re using cloud computing.

-In general, there are three main uses for cloud computing: Platform as a Service, Infrastructure as a Service and Software as a Service.
+In general, there are three main types of cloud computing: Platform as a Service, Infrastructure as a Service and Software as a Service.

 Infrastructure as a Service